l77l77/mbaytas.github.io/crazyflie.md

         await self.connection.stream_frames(components=['6d', '6deuler'], on_packet=self._on_packet)
 ```

 `_on_packet()` is triggered continuously, whenever QTM sends 6DOF data our way.
-This is one of the most important components of this script: it receives data about where everything is in the physical world, and writes that to the global variables which can be read at anytime, anywhere in the program.
+This is one of the most important components of this script: it receives data about where everything is in the physical world, and writes that to the global variables which can be read elsewhere in the program.

 ```python
 # Global vars